Longford Park Primary School

 British Values

 British Values will be promoted at LPPA through assemblies, Religious Education, Reading, our broader Foundation Curriculum themes and PSHCE sessions.
 Our own 'Flying High' vision and associated values, and the way we manage learning and behaviour clearly reflect British Values.
+We also celebrate significant and local individuals who demonstrate these values.
 We will promote these values in the following ways:

 Democracy

 There will be opportunities for all members of our academy community to have their voices heard.
 We will provide pupils with a broad general knowledge of, and promote respect for, public institutions and services by discussing these whenever appropriate in curriculum work.
 We will teach our pupils how they can influence decision-making through the democratic process.
-We hold an election process to decide which children become members of Longford Park School Council.
-The School Council itself will meet on a regular basis and members can bring issues for discussions that have been raised by their class peers.
+We hold an election process to decide which children become members of Longford Park School Pupil Parliament.
+The School Pupil Parliament itself will meet on a regular basis and members can bring issues for discussions that have been raised by their class peers.
 We will encourage pupils to become involved in decision-making processes and ensure that they are listened to in school.
 This will be supported by an annual 'Pupil Questionnaire' which allows children to express opinions about their school.
-We will help pupils to express their views; in all areas of the curriculum there will be opportunities to present their work and opinions.
+We will help pupils to express their views; in all areas of the curriculum there will be opportunities to present their work and opinions, for example, in Reception we hold a weekly opportunity for the children to choose their story book of the day encouraging freedom of choice.
 We will model how perceived injustice can be peacefully challenged e.g. through our interactions with pupils and the academy’s behaviour system.
 We also discuss scenarios in assemblies and class PSHCE work.
+Pupils also take part in the County Pupil Wellbeing Survey (PWS) to capture their voice in Year 4,5 and 6.
+This data will then inform interventions to support our pupils on wider topics.

 Parents will always be actively encouraged to share their views with us and an annual 'Parent Questionnaire' is one way they will be given this opportunity.
 We operate an open door policy where parents can discuss their views with office staff, class teachers and members of the leadership team.
 We have a Parent Advisory Group which meets three times a year to provides parents with a more formal way of giving feedback to the school about a range of issues.